mkao006/mkao006.github.io/README.md

+# This is the home page of [StaTEAstics](www.stateastics.com)

-# This is a modified version of Yihui's implementation.
+## This is a modified version of Yihui's implementation.

 > This is a minimal example of a Jekyll-based website using **knitr** and R
 > Markdown.
 The interesting bit of this repo is that you can actually serve the